Mahamkhan34/Mahamkhan34/README.md

 Hey there!
-I'm Maham Khan, a second-year Computer Science student passionate about coding and learning.
+I'm Maham Khan, a third year Computer Science student passionate about coding and learning.

 Programming Skills:
 - Proficient in C and C++